I came to see the wounded

 Author: Carol anne

-I am 40 years young.
+I am in my mid 40's.
 I'm blind and I have dissociative identity disorder, I also have complex PTSD.
 I blog about my life with these disorders.
 I live in Ireland.

 27 thoughts on “I came to see the wounded”